Warm-starting outer approximation for parameterized convex MINLP: Introduction

-We chose to focus on the Outer approximation (OA) algorithm for solving MINLPs, and there are two main reasons behind this.
-First, the algorithm is commonly used and considered one of the most efficient ways to solve convex MINLP.
-This can, for example, be seen in the review of software to solve convex MINLP \cite{Kronqvist_2019} and the algorithmic framework presented in \cite{Bonami_2008}.
-Secondly, the algorithm is simple to interpret and visualize, giving us a good intuition of the method and what information can be used to perform warm-starting.
-There are several variants of the OA algorithm, and we specifically chose the one presented in \cite{fletcher_1994} as the basis of this work.
 In broad terms, any computational technique that takes advantage of prior information before solving the problem to reduce the computational burden can be considered a warm-starting method.
 Prior information could be knowledge gained from solving a similar problem, structural knowledge of the problem, or simply a good guess for the optimal solution.
-We focus on using, and adapting, the polyhedral outer approximation obtained from solving similar problems.
-Since solving the so-called MILP subproblems is typically the computational bottleneck for the OA algorithm, the goal is to decrease the number of such subproblems.
-By starting from a good polyhedral outer approximation, we strive to reduce the number of iterations for the OA algorithm and the number of integer assignments that need to be explored to solve the problem.
-We have restricted ourselves to the case of convex MINLPs, since we can more effectively build upon the algorithms used to solve convex MINLP to develop warm-starting techniques.
+We focus on using, and adapting, the linear relaxation obtained from solving similar problems.
+Since solving the Mixed-Integer Linear Programming (MILP) subproblems typically is the computational bottleneck for the OA algorithm, the goal is to decrease the number of such subproblems.
+By starting from a good linear relaxation, we strive to reduce the number of iterations for the OA algorithm and the number of integer assignments that need to be explored to solve the problem.